politrons/Dive-into-Python/com/politrons/grpc/README.md

 ## Run instructions
 1. Generate the Python stubs with `grpcio-tools` from the `user.proto`.
-2. Start the server process so it listens for incoming requests.
+2. Start the server process so it listens for incoming requests (with the interceptor attached).
 3. Run the client process, which will connect to the server and invoke the `Login` method.
 4. The client will print the response message received from the server.

 ---

 ## Expected behavior
+- **Interceptor:** logs the RPC method name whenever a call is made.
-- **Server side:** logs the incoming request showing the user’s name.
+- **Server side:** logs the incoming request showing the user’s name and builds the response.
 - **Client side:** prints a response like `User info: Politrons, Pablo logged!`.